 The Ross was an excellent sniper rifle.
 Canada continued to use a few of them into the early years of WWII, in training it appears.
 Then some of the Canadian owned Warner & Swasey scopes were fitted to No. 3 MK.
 I (P-14) rifles and used in battle in Italy in 1943-44.

 Some snipers had great success with the original Ross fine iron sights.
 Canada ordered 250 of the Model of 1913 Warner & Swasey Musket Sight (a sniper scope) in 1915 and another 250 a little later (1917?).
 Some rifles were fitted with Winchester A5 scopes, Periscope Prism scopes etc.

 Some snipers cut the fore-end down, back to the lower band.
 This appears to have happened mainly in the 1st Division and other Divisions do not seem to have followed this practice.
 The reasons for this are unknown.
 Lightness is one possibility and so is fitting the barrel through an armoured loop-hole.
 The problem with the second theory is that the loop-hole had to be large enough for the sniper to see through with his telescope which was either mounted on top or on the left side of the rifle.

 Warner & Swasey Scopes

 Warner and Swasey.
 Note the correct spelling, there is no “y” in the middle Swasey.
-The book “WITHOUT WARNING” was excellent but misspelled Swasey.
+The book “WITHOUT WARNING” was excellent, but the autrhor misspelled Swasey.
 W&S was located in the U.S.A.
 The American Army bought some Model of 1908 Musket Sights (sniper scopes) and later bought some Model of 1913 Musket Sights.
-Canada purchased 500 of the Model of 1913 scope, 250 in 1915 and later another 250 in 1917.
+Canada purchased 500 of the Model of 1913 scope, 250 in 1915, and later, another 250.
 The Americans fitted theirs to Springfield Model of 1903 rifles or to light machine guns.
 The Canadians fitted their to Ross Mk.
 III rifles and later to No. 3 MK.
-I Enfields ( known as Pattern 1914 until 1926).
+I or MK.
+I* Enfields ( known as Pattern 1914 until 1926).
 Interestingly, in a 1940 Canadian Ross manual that I have, the illustrations and text are all of the Model of 1908 scope mounted on an American M1903 Springfield which Canada did not use!

 SURVIVING ROSS SNIPER RIFLES